title image

 Go to Edit...
 Paste as New Layer....

-Use the Mover Tool to drag the candlestick down, so that
+Use the Mover Tool to move the candlestick downwards, so that

 it is just below the flame (and it's wick).